-Having completed an extensive analysis of postsecondary supply and workforce demand, the Central Valley/Mother Lode Center (CVML) of Excellence for Labor Market Research (COE) has released its 2023 annual report on the 10 sectors/occupational groupings critical to the region's economic vitality.
-This report examines where future job growth is expected to occur in the region and estimates workforce gaps, i.e., potential shortages of workers to fill middle-skill jobs in each sector.
+Having completed an extensive analysis of postsecondary supply and workforce demand, the Central Valley/Mother Lode Center of Excellence (COE) has released its 2023 annual report on the 10 sectors/occupational groupings critical to the Central Valley/Mother Lode (CVML) region's economic vitality.1 This report examines where future job growth is expected to occur in the region's labor market and estimates workforce gaps, i.e., potential shortages of workers to fill middle-skill jobs in each sector.
+The report includes current occupational demand, wages, and educational supply for the 10 sectors and summarizes a variety of metrics related to population demographics and community college career education (CE) programs and enrollment in the region.